Diversity, Equity, & Inclusion

 *Priority populations

-• Racial and ethnic populations underserved by and underrepresented in many U.S. health systems (including but not limited Black Americans, Native American and Hispanic/latino/a populations and other marginalized and historically excluded groups, in the public health workforce)
+- Racial and ethnic populations underserved by and underrepresented in many U.S. health systems (including but not limited to Black Americans, Native American and Hispanic/Latino/a populations and other marginalized and historically excluded groups, in the public health workforce)

-Our Program is committed to continually reviewing and revising our curricula, improving the accessibility of our program to people of color, partnering with organizations that work toward antiracism, and promoting an environment of diversity and inclusion.
-Toward this aim and a commitment to meaningful, lasting, and sustainable change, our faculty, staff, and students organized the Antiracism, Antidiscrimination, Diversity, Equity, and Inclusion (ARADDEI) Committee, with four areas of focus.
+Our Program is committed to continually reviewing and revising our curricula, improving the accessibility of our program to people of color and any people who face discrimination, partnering with organizations that work toward antiracism and antidiscrimination, and promoting an environment of diversity and inclusion.
+Toward this aim and a commitment to meaningful, lasting, and sustainable change, our faculty, staff, and students have organized around Antiracism, Antidiscrimination, Diversity, Equity, and Inclusion (ARADDEI), with four areas of focus.

 Focus Areas